escuccim/mammography-models/ReadMe.md

 We do not understand how or why centering the input data caused this behavior, but we suspect it may have effected the training data differently than the test and validation data, possibly due to how the graph was constructed in TensorFlow.
 Another possibility is that centering and scaling the input data caused the models to learn faster and thus learn to overfit the training data faster.

+### Effect of Contrast Enhancement
+We found that increasing the contrast of the scans could make subtle features more prominent and allowed the contrast to be adjusted via a command line parameter to the scripts.
+We evaluated several combinations of settings for adjusting the contrast and found that the best results were achieved by using a contrast setting of 1.1 for training and 1.5 to 1.8 at test time.
+We found that increasing the contrast at test time could improve the recall by up to 10%, but at the cost of lowering the precision.

 ### Decision Thresholds
 These results were obtained using a probability threshold of 0.50.
 Recall or precision could be drastically increased, at the cost of the other metric, by adjusting the threshold.
 We used a pr curve to evaluate the effect of altering the threshold, and altering the threshold from 0.05 to 0.95 allowed us to achieve either precision or recall of close to 1.0.

 This could prove very useful to radiologists, allowing them to screen out scans which have high probabilities of being either normal or abnormal and focus on more ambiguous scans.

 ## Conclusion
 While we have been able to achieve higher than expected accuracy on both classifying to normal/abnormal as well as classifying the type and pathology of abnormalities, training dataset 6 and 8 were constructed in an artificial fashion which may not generalize to raw scans.
 Dataset 9 was constructed specifically to avoid this problem, and while the results for models trained on this dataset were not as good as for models trained on dataset 8, they were still better than we had expected.

 The relative volatility of the validation accuracy and recall also are a cause for concern as to whether the models are learning features that will generalize to other datasets, if such datasets were available.
 However, models trained on Dataset 9 performed relatively well on the MIAS data, which is a very good indication that the models are learning useful features and can generalize.

 Our other big concern was that the models seemed unstable, in that training the same model on the same dataset would not always produce the same results.
-We found the increasing the cross entropy weighting tended to stabilize this to a degree.
+We found the increasing the cross entropy weighting tended to stabilize this to a degree, as did using online data augmentation.

 Despite these problems with our results, we feel that, as a proof of concept, we have demonstrated the Convolutional Neural Networks can be trained to recognize abnormalities in mammograms, with recall over 90%, substantially above human performance.